-How does Google Home work?
+How do Nest and Google Home devices work?

 Music and video playback